olanderb/Quick-DirtyDataExploration/chapter1.md

 key: bb3bd2e856
 ```

-We're going to do the same even though it might be the least used type of graphic in humanitarian work.
+A lot of data viz courses start off with the scatter plot.
+We're going to do the same even though it isn't so frequently used in humanitarian data analysis.
 Why are  we starting off with it?
-Because it's so easy!
-Qplot produces a scatterplot by default when supplying an an x and a y.
+Because it's so easy and powerful!
+Qplot produces a scatterplot by default when supplying an x and a y.

 Let's do a scatterplot using the famous diamonds dataset.

 `@instructions`
-1. Explore how a size (carat) affects a diamonds price by creating a  scatterplot on these two variables in the diamonds data set.
+1. Explore how a size (carat) affects a diamonds price by creating a scatterplot on these two variables in the diamonds dataset.
 Put carat as x and price as y

-Remember the format is:
+Remember qplots basic format is:

 qplot(x, y, data=, color=, fill=, shape=, size=, alpha=, geom=, method=, formula=, facets=, xlim=, ylim=, xlab=, ylab=, main=, sub=)